Sunak faces daunting task as he becomes UK prime minister | Politics

 - United Kingdom

-The 42-year-old former finance minister becomes Britain's third prime minister in less than two months, after infighting and feuding at Westminster that has horrified investors and alarmed international allies.
-The former hedge fund boss - and one of the richest politicians in parliament - will now need to find deep spending cuts to plug a 40 billion pound ($45 billion) hole in the public finances at a time when his party's standing in the country has plummeted.
+Sunak, one of the richest men in parliament, will now need to find deep spending cuts to plug an estimated 40 billion pound ($45 billion) hole in the public finances due to surging borrowing costs and a costly six-month programme of support for people's energy bills.
+With his party's popularity battered, Sunak will also face growing calls for an election if he moves too far from the policy manifesto that elected the Conservative Party in 2019, when then leader Boris Johnson pledged to invest heavily in the country.

+Economists and investors have said Sunak's appointment will calm markets, but they warn that he has few easy options when millions are battling a cost of living crunch.
+"With a recession in 2023 now increasingly likely, and the next general election in only two years' time, Rishi Sunak can expect a challenging premiership," Eiko Sievert at the Scope ratings agency told Reuters.

-He warned his Conservative colleagues on Monday that the party faced an "existential crisis" if it did not help to steer the country through what he described as a "profound economic challenge.
-"We now need stability and unity, and I will make it my utmost priority to bring our party and our country together," he said.
+Sunak has warned his colleagues they face an "existential crisis" if they do not help to steer the country through the surging inflation and record energy bills that are forcing many households and businesses to cut back spending.
+"We now need stability and unity, and I will make it my utmost priority to bring our party and our country together," he said as he was elected by his lawmakers on Monday.

-Sunak, a Goldman Sachs analyst who only entered parliament in 2015, will also need to unite his party, aware that voters are increasingly angry over the antics of politicians at Westminster as the economy heads for recession, spurred by rising energy and food costs.
-Sunak was blamed by many in the party when he quit as finance minister in the summer, triggering a wider rebellion that brought down the-then leader Boris Johnson.
+Sunak, a Goldman Sachs analyst who only entered parliament in 2015, must unite his party, aware that voters are increasingly angry over the antics at Westminster as the economy heads for recession.
+He was blamed by many in the party when he quit as finance minister in the summer, triggering a wider rebellion that brought down Johnson.

-While many expressed relief on Monday that the party had settled on a new leader quickly, a sense of distrust remained among some while others questioned whether struggling families would relate, or ever vote, for a multimillionaire.
+While many expressed relief that the party settled on a new leader quickly, a sense of distrust remains among some while others questioned whether struggling families would relate, or ever vote, for a multimillionaire.
 "I think this decision sinks us as a party for the next election," one Conservative lawmaker told Reuters on condition of anonymity.

-Historian and political biographer Anthony Seldon told Reuters that Sunak had the most difficult economic and political inheritance of any British leader since World War Two, and would be constrained by the mistakes of his predecessor.
+Historian and political biographer Anthony Seldon told Reuters that Sunak would also be constrained by the mistakes of his predecessor.
 "There is no leeway on him being anything other than extraordinarily conservative and cautious," he said.

-After politicians and officials in foreign capitals looked on in horror as a country once seen as a pillar of economic and political stability embarked on a bout of brutal infighting, many welcomed Sunak's appointment as a fresh start.
-His appointment also marks a first in Britain as Sunak, a Hindu, becomes its first prime minister of Indian origin.
+Many politicians and officials abroad, having watched as a country once seen as a pillar of economic and political stability descended into brutal infighting, welcomed Sunak's appointment.
+Sunak, a Hindu, also becomes Britain's first prime minister of Indian origin.

-U.S. President Joe Biden described the appointment as a "groundbreaking milestone", while leaders from India and elsewhere welcomed Sunak to the job.
-His billionaire father-in-law, N.R.
-Narayana Murthy, said Sunak would do the best for the people of the United Kingdom.
+U.S. President Joe Biden described it as a "groundbreaking milestone", while leaders from India and elsewhere welcomed the news.
+Sunak's billionaire father-in-law, N.R.
+Narayana Murthy, said he would serve the United Kingdom well.
 "We are proud of him and we wish him success," the founder of software giant Infosys said in a statement. ($1 = 0.8864 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)